rceuls/schorremorrie-hugo/content/classes/necromancer.md

 Your choice of Mortuary Cult Embalmer, Renegade Archeologist, Local Occultist, or Mad Doctor.

 ## Templates
 For every Necromancer template you have, you gain one extra Spell Dice, you can endure an extra 2 Wounds before you die, and, if you have your spellbook, learn a new Necromantic Spell.
+Necromantic spells are stored in your psyche.
+Necromancers get a second random spell from the necromancer school at level 1.

 - A: Necromantic Magic, The Threshold of Death
 - B: Harvest